Marker2K24/Empty-Bootloader-Compiler/README.md

 ## Copyright

-The content in this project is copyrighted by Marker2K.
+All of the content in this project is copyrighted by Marker2K.
 Profile: [Marker2k24](https://github.com/Marker2K24).

 ## License

-The content in this project is licensed under the `CC-BY-SA-4.0`.
+All of the content in this project is licensed under the `CC-BY-SA-4.0`.
 See: [LICENSE.txt](LICENSE.txt)

 ## Attribution